Decoding the Jargon: What’s OBGYN All About?

 * Update medical history and insurance information.

-* Discuss any current symptoms or concerns with the receptionist.
+Mention any current symptoms or concerns when speaking with receptionist.

 Waiting Room